 Jeremy Siepmann, BBC Music Magazine, Jul.
 2002

 The Clementi sonatas challenge the performer to respond to a wide range of dramatic characteristics.
-Wong does a reasonably good job in meeting this challenge.
-He brings a sense of dignity to the more solemn moments, and captures much of the humor and playfulness that percolate throughout these scores.
+Wong does a reasonably good job of meeting this challenge.
+He brings a sense of dignity to the more solemn moments and captures much of the humor and playfulness that percolate throughout these scores.
 If Wong misses the more sophisticated corners of this wit, as well as the last degree of gravity in the darker sections, he may be forgiven.
 Albert Wong was 11 years old when he made this recording.

 This is not a circus act.
 Wong is a genuine artist, and this recital can be enjoyed on its own musical merits.
-I can recall hearing Sarah Chang performing live at the age of eight, and being astounded at the poise and precision of her playing.
-At that time, she performed the Lalo Symphonie espagnol, and as with these Clementi sonatas, she was dealing with material that does not require a mature emotional viewpoint.
+I can recall hearing Sarah Chang performing live at the age of eight and being astounded at the poise and precision of her playing.
+At that time, she performed the Lalo Symphonie Espagnol, and as with these Clementi sonatas, she was dealing with material that does not require a mature emotional viewpoint.
 Chang played on a child-sized violin, whereas no such accommodation exists for piano prodigies.
 Wong's technical abilities are amazing for his age, but some struggle is apparent in his rapid passagework.

 None of my criticisms are made to belittle this obviously fabulously talented young fellow.
 Quite the contrary, the only proper way to review this recital is to compare this playing to other recordings, and Wong fares well in a narrow field.
-In side-by-side comparison, Stefan Irmer, on the MDG label, displays a greater ability to allow the music to breathe rhythmically, and sounds slightly more nimble, but Wong is at least his equal in terms of coloristic shading and tone production.
+In a side-by-side comparison, Stefan Irmer, on the MDG label, displays a greater ability to allow the music to breathe rhythmically and sounds slightly more nimble, but Wong is at least his equal in terms of coloristic shading and tone production.
 This is remarkable music-making, at any age.